-- 10.18 As Capital One's Annual Report (Exhibit R-10) explains, its business depends on the ability to make judgments and forecasts about likely losses.
-For that, Capital One relies heavily on accurate and timely data about its customers; - 10.19 Capital One had been collecting an unprecedented amount of data about its customers since 2005; this data informed Capital One of the risks of lending its credit card users, of how often its customers spent, what they spent on, and even where they went and what they cared about.
+5 See page 21 of Capital One's 2018 Annual Report (Exhibit R-10).

+- 10.19 Capital One had been collecting an unprecedented amount of data about its customers (...); this data informed Capital One of the risks of lending its credit card users, of how often its customers spent, what they spent on, and even where they went and what they cared about.
 Significant amounts of hardware and software infrastructure were necessary to mine this data and to succeed in "machine learning" (a process through which computer algorithms are given raw data and "learn" on their own to discern patterns and accomplish tasks).
-Capital One needed data centres, storage, and computation power all with the airtight security befitting a major financial institution;

-- 10.20 Capital One's competitors were mining information from their customers by creating their own massive data centres, which they would upgrade, maintain, and secure at their own significant expense.
-Capital One had done the same for years; the cost, however, was considered by Capital One to be too high.
-Scaling would require more investment, and if the scaling was wrong, there was no inexpensive way to scale down; - 10.21 Amazon's AWS public cloud for storage and processing of sensitive financial data presented a potential solution.
+Capital One needed data centres, storage, and computation power all with the airtight security befitting a major financial institution; - 10.20 (...)
+To store, process, and mine sensitive customer data, banks like Capital One traditionally use a dedicated-server or private-cloud solution for their storage and processing needs.
+Dedicated servers assign specific hardware and software to perform specific tasks, while private clouds allow hardware and software to be assigned dynamically.
+In both scenarios, the equipment is dedicated to a single company that exercises control over the infrastructure.
+And, in both scenarios, the costs to maintain the needed infrastructure rises with the increase in the amount of data collected; - 10.21 Amazon's AWS public cloud for storage and processing of sensitive financial data presented a potential solution.
 AWS would allow Capital One to buy only as much computing power and storage as it needed and it allowed Capital One to leverage Amazon's data scientists and machine learning tools, as well as arrays of the graphics processing units capable of the massive simultaneous calculations needed for machine learning; - 10.22 Unfortunately, there were serious problems with using AWS to mine customer data.
 Most importantly, the machine learning models required massive amounts of historical data and if the data was insufficient, the models would not be accurate.
 In other words, Capital One would need to place years (and potentially over a decade) of sensitive customer information on the AWS cloud.
-The potential damage from a security breach compromising a large stockpile of historical data would be incalculable; - 10.23 To optimize machine learning, Capital One created massive data lakes (i.e., repositories of customer data) containing data retained far in excess of customer expectations.
+The potential damage from a security breach compromising a large stockpile of historical data would be incalculable: - 10.23 To optimize machine learning, Capital One created massive data lakes (i.e., repositories of customer data) containing data retained far in excess of customer expectations.
 Capital One announced that the hacker had stolen data from credit card applications submitted as early as 2005.
 Capital One had held on to this data for fourteen years.
 To ensure that the information the algorithms gleaned was as useful as possible, Capital One also included outcomes (the customer's subsequent performance).
-Capital One made so much data accessible that any breach would be catastrophic; - 10.24 Other large financial institutions knew this risk was too great and exercised extreme caution around customer data and elected not to place their customers' personal and private data in the hands of a public cloud provider; - 10.25 While Capital One was looking for a cover for its migration, Amazon was searching for a large financial institution to adopt its AWS ecosystem.
-AWS's business was being adopted by technology companies, start-ups, and other unregulated or less-regulated enterprises.
-The prize, however, was a large financial institution-one whose adoption of AWS would signal to other apprehensive financial institutions that it was okay to make the transition to the public cloud;
+Capital One made so much data accessible that any breach would be catastrophic; - 10.24 Other large financial institutions knew this risk was too great and exercised extreme caution around customer data and elected not to place their customers' personal and private data in the hands of a public cloud provider;